charliemaiors/charliemaiors.github.io/_posts/2019-05-29-from-omnibus-to-ha.md

 # My journey with Gitlab

 When I was a research grant at the university we had a problem with SCM, we rely on an old SVN server with all the projects on it and we want to migrate to git.
-Among the differents on-premise offers (like [Gogs](https://gogs.io/), [Bitbucket server](https://it.atlassian.com/software/bitbucket/download)) we choose [Gitlab](https://about.gitlab.com/) because was (and is) the best on premise SCM solution (and IMHO is growing up quickly also on cloud).
+Among the differents on-premise offers (like [Gogs](https://gogs.io/), [Bitbucket server](https://it.atlassian.com/software/bitbucket/download)) we choose [Gitlab](https://about.gitlab.com/) because was (and is) the best on premise SCM solution (and IMHO is growing up quickly also on cloud, they are very active on GCP, see [here](https://about.gitlab.com/2018/10/11/gitlab-com-stability-post-gcp-migration/) and [here](https://about.gitlab.com/2017/03/02/why-we-are-not-leaving-the-cloud/) and many more articles from their [blog](https://about.gitlab.com/blog/)).
 I had a spare bare metal machine, see [figure](optiplex) where I can make all the experiments that I want.

 ![optiplex](/assets/img/optiplex.jpg "The spare machine")